nenosinc/iCloudDocumentSync/README.md

   3. Subscribe to the `<iCloudDelegate>` delegate.
   4. Call the following methods to setup iCloud when your app starts:

-	    iCloud *cloud = [[iCloud alloc] init]; // This will help to begin the sync process and register for document updates.
+	    iCloud *cloud = [[iCloud sharedCloud] init]; // This will help to begin the sync process and register for document updates.
 	    [cloud setDelegate:self];  // Only set this if you plan to use the delegate

 ### Supported SDK and iOS Versions